The Max Headroom Incident: Chicago’s Creepiest TV Hack

 The FCC got involved, of course.
 So did the FBI.

-Engineers scoured logs.
-Law enforcement combed through leads.
-WTTW even offered a reward.
-But no one came forward.
-No one slipped up.
-No one was caught.
+Engineers scoured logs, law enforcement combed through leads.
+WTTW even offered a reward for anyone with information, but no one ever came forward, no one slipped up, and no one was ever caught.

 Some theories say it was a group of students from a nearby university, Northwestern or UIC, maybe.
 Others believe it was a disgruntled broadcast technician.
 A few speculate that it was a failed attempt at performance art.
-And the internet, decades later, added new layers: Maybe it was a warning.
-Maybe it was anti-corporate commentary.
-Maybe it was the first digital haunting.
+And the internet, decades later, added new layers to the mystery: maybe it was a warning, or it was anti-corporate commentary, or it was the first digital haunting.

 The Message Beneath the Madness

-At first glance, the hijacking feels like chaos.
-A fever dream of pop culture fragments, mixed metaphors, and perverse humor.
+At first glance, the hijacking feels like pure chaos.
+Almost like a fever dream of pop culture fragments, mixed metaphors, and perverse humor.

 But look again.